 |Distinctive features||Easy to learn, conservative, code readability, speedy and efficient implementation||Expressive, Efficient, elegant, and powerful|

 |Preferred by developers||It gives more prominence to stability in comparison with the change, conservative code, and lesser updates.||Lays emphasis on creative coding, frequent updates, freedom and flexibility, and readable code|

 |Major implementation||YouTube, Instagram, Spotify, Reddit, BitTorrent||Basecamp, Hulu, Twitter (originally), Github, Airbnb|

-In nutshell, Django vs Rails is modern, robust, object-oriented and server-side web frameworks offering adequate flexibility and tools to develop high-end websites.
-Each of the frameworks has a large community base owing to their unique characteristics to be adopted by the developer fraternity.
+In a nutshell, both Django and Rails are modern, robust, object-oriented, and server-side web frameworks that provide developers with the necessary flexibility and tools to create high-end websites.
+Each framework has a large community base due to its distinctive features, which have made them popular choices among developers.